 Electric service is provided to Town residents by Alliant Energy, Black Earth Electric and Mount Horeb Electric.
-Land-line telephone and data services are provided by TDS and the Mount Horeb Telephone Company.
+Land-line telephone and internet services are provided by TDS and the Mount Horeb Telephone Company.

 There are no public health care facilities in the Town.
 Regional hospitals are located in Dodgeville, Sauk City, and Madison.
-Satellite health-care clinics are located in Black Earth, Mount Horeb and Cross Plains.
+Satellite health-care clinics are located in Mazomanie, Mount Horeb and Cross Plains.

 Two active private cemeteries exist within the Town: St. James and Vermont Lutheran.
-The Town distributes state-provided funding to support the upkeep of these cemeteries.
+The Town distributes state-provided funding to support the upkeep of the graves of veterans located within these cemeteries.

 The Town is part of the South Central Library System.
-Town residents use the library facilities in Black Earth.
-Mt.
-Horeb and other communities.
+Town residents use the library facilities in Black Earth, Mount Horeb and other communities.